Fixed-domain curve counts for blow-ups of projective space: Introduction

 \subsection{Acknowledgments}

 Portions of this work were completed during the first author's visits to HU Berlin in November 2022 (during the workshop ``Resonance varieties, topological invariants of groups, moduli'') and February 2023 (during the Northern German Algebraic Geometry Seminar) and the second author's visits to ETH Z\"{u}rich in July 2022 (during the ICM satellite meeting, Algebraic Geometry and Number Theory) and November 2022.
 We thank both institutions for their continued support.
-We also thank Gavril Farkas, Zhuang He, Woonam Lim, Rahul Pandharipande, Eric Riedl, and Johannes Schmitt for helpful discussions.
+We also thank Gavril Farkas, Zhuang He, Woonam Lim, Rahul Pandharipande, Eric Riedl, and Johannes Schmitt for helpful discussions, and the referee for many useful corrections and suggestions.

-A.C. was supported by SNF-200020-182181.
+A.C. was supported by SNF-200020-182181 and SNF-222363.
 C.L. was supported by an NSF postdoctoral fellowship, grant DMS-2001976, and the MATH+ incubator grant ``Tevelev degrees.''